Isaiah Campbell: Boston Red Sox

-On November 17, 2023, Campbell was traded to the Boston Red Sox in exchange for infielder Luis Urías.
+On November 17, 2023, Campbell was traded to the Boston Red Sox for infielder Luis Urías.
 He made 8 appearances for Boston in 2024, struggling to a 16.20 ERA with 6 strikeouts over 6 2/3 innings pitched.
 While on optional assignment with the Triple–A Worcester Red Sox, Campbell was placed on the injured list with right elbow inflammation on July 23, 2024.
 He was transferred to the 60–day injured list on September 7, ending his season.
 Campbell was designated for assignment by Boston on November 19.
 On November 22, the Red Sox non–tendered Campbell, making him a free agent.
 He re–signed with the organization on a minor-league contract the same day.

 Campbell began the 2025 season with Triple-A Worcester, registering a 5–4 record and 3.89 ERA with 33 strikeouts and seven saves over 30 relief outings.
-On July 8, 2025, the Red Sox selected Campbell's contract, adding him to their active roster.
+On July 8, the Red Sox selected Campbell's contract, adding him to their active roster.
 In six appearance for Boston, he struggled to a 7.04 ERA with three strikeouts across 7 2/3 innings pitched.
 On October 17, Campbell was removed from the 40-man roster and sent outright to Worcester.
 He elected free agency on November 6.